Cozy Peach Kitchen

 Instructions

-• Meanwhile, add sliced peaches, ½ cup white sugar and ¼ cup brown sugar to a large skillet.
+• Meanwhile, add sliced peaches, ½ cup of the granulated sugar, and ¼ cup brown sugar to a large skillet.
 Heat over medium heat until the sugar is melted, stirring occasionally.
 This should take only 2-3 minutes.
 Once melted, turn off heat and squeeze in the fresh lemon juice.

-• In a medium bowl, mix together flour, ¾ cup white sugar, cinnamon, nutmeg and salt.
+• In a medium bowl, mix together flour, the remaining ¾ cup of the granulated sugar, cinnamon, nutmeg and salt.
 Slowly pour in the milk, whisking until just combined.
 It should be about the consistency of muffin batter.

 • Add the batter to the melted butter, whisking gently to combine.
 Evenly pour the peach and sugar mixture onto the wet mixture.
 Don't stir.